 Should You Sprint?

-Though it’s a healthy option, sprinting is not for everyone.
-Those with week knees, arthritis, excessive body weight, and pre-existing cardiac issues may need to refrain from it.
-Based on the state of health, everyone should make an informed decision about it based on their personal medical history and the current state of health.
-It would also be a good idea to consult one’s doctor before taking it up.
+But if you have week knees, arthritis, excessive body weight, and pre-existing cardiac issues, you may need to refrain from it.
+Based on your state of health and medical history, make an informed decision about it.
+It would also be a good idea to consult your doctor before taking up sprinting.